azrafe7/punk.fx/README.md

-**WARNING**: Adobe has recently (july/august 2013) pulled hardware/JIT support from their Pixel Bender library, causing _extreme lag_ to all apps using it.
+<small>**WARNING**: Adobe has recently (july/august 2013) pulled hardware/JIT support from their Pixel Bender library, causing _extreme lag_ to all apps using it.
-This means that using effects with the **PB** suffix (like PBWaterFallFX, PBLineSlideFX, etc.) with **punk.fx** will dramatically reduce your FPS (**the other effects will still play nice!**).
+This means that using effects with the **PB** suffix (like PBWaterFallFX, PBLineSlideFX, etc.) with **punk.fx** will dramatically reduce your FPS ( **the other effects will still play nice!** ).
 You can avoid this drop in performance by ensuring the use of a Flash Player with a version below 11.7.

-If you'd like to share your thoughts about Adobe's choice to severely degrade the performance of a crucial library without any advance warning, here's the bug report on Adobe's website: [https://bugbase.adobe.com/index.cfm?event=bug&id=3591185](https://bugbase.adobe.com/index.cfm?event=bug&id=3591185).
+If you'd like to share your thoughts about Adobe's choice to severely degrade the performance of a crucial library without any advance warning, here's the bug report on Adobe's website: [https://bugbase.adobe.com/index.cfm?event=bug&id=3591185](https://bugbase.adobe.com/index.cfm?event=bug&id=3591185).</small>

 punk.fx
 =======